Ask or search…

 What if a partner API changes?
 How is that handled?

-All changes needed to support authentication and authorization will be handled by Pandium.
 Changes in shapes of data or versions of an API are handled by the writer of the integration.
-Simply update your script and push to your repository to get a new release on the platform.

-Does Pandium Need a Public API to Work?
+Does Pandium need a public API to work?

 How are the frontends handled for our in-app marketplace or integration?

-Does Pandium Offer a Sandbox or Developer Account?
+Does Pandium offer a sandbox or developer account?

 How is logging handled?
 Can you send info to an APM?

-How can I pass state between runs?
+How can I Pass State between runs?